nd-nuclear-theory/mcscript-ncci/doc/decomposition-tutorial.md

     0.058347 (4,)
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But 3 iterations seems to do it.
+But, indeed, 3 iterations seems to do it.

-In fact, convergence is to be expected, when the number of iterations is equal
+In fact, this is not just a fluke.
+Convergence is actually to be expected when
-to the number of distinct eigenvalues.
-See Sec.
-5.2.1 "Decomposition" of
+the number of iterations is equal to the number of distinct eigenvalues.
+See
-Ref. [johnson2018:bigstick].
+Sec.
+5.2.1 "Decomposition" of Ref. [johnson2018:bigstick].

 Incidentally, if we try the same thing using Nex itself as the decomposition
 operator, the raw eigenvalues are shifted, but the end result is the same: